Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 Personal Background Checks

-Both North Carolina State and Federal laws allow individuals to request copies of CHRI for background checks as methods how to check if someone has a criminal record—fingerprint checks that are done for someone else will require consent:
+Both North Carolina State and Federal laws allow individuals to request copies of Criminal History Record Information (CHRI) for background checks as methods how to check if someone has a criminal record—fingerprint checks that are done for someone else will require consent:

 NC State Fingerprint-Based Check:

-1. This costs $14 as mentioned earlier and is a finger-based CHRI check known as the right to review.
+- This costs $14, as mentioned earlier, and is a finger-based CHRI check known as the right to review.

-National checks can be conducted through the FBI as aforementioned and are finger-print based.
-The fastest way to do this is online which will take 3-5 days, but can also be done by mail which will take up to 2 months.
+National checks can be conducted through the Federal Bureau of Investigation (FBI) as aforementioned and are finger-print based.
+The fastest way to do this is online, which will take 3-5 days, but can also be done by mail, which will take up to 2 months.

 Online:

-3. Obtain fingerprints from participating U.S. post office locations electronically; this option will require the application completed online and payment made.
+- Obtain fingerprints from participating U.S. post office locations electronically; this option will require the application to be completed online and payment made.
 Those who don’t choose to use a U.S. post office location may mail their completed fingerprint card along with the confirmation email received when the electronic request was made.
 These finder print cards can be done at county sheriff’s offices.

 By Mail:

-3. The cost of this CHRI (rap sheet) is $18 and payment through credit card is done through this Credit Card Payment Form or money order which is payable to the Treasury of the United States.
+- The cost of this CHRI (rap sheet) is $18, and payment through credit card is done through this Credit Card Payment Form or money order, which is payable to the Treasury of the United States.

 FBI CJIS Division – Summary Request